Lisa Blatt

-Lisa Schiavo Blatt (born 1964/1965) is an American lawyer known for her advocacy before the Supreme Court of the United States.
-As of April 2025, she has argued before the Supreme Court 54 times—the most of any woman in U.S. history.
-She is a partner at the law firm Williams & Connolly and chairs the firm's Supreme Court and appellate practice.
+Lisa Schiavo Blatt (born 1965) is an American lawyer known for her advocacy before the Supreme Court of the United States.
+As of April 2026, she has argued before the Supreme Court 57 times—the most of any woman in U.S. history.
+Blatt is a partner at the law firm Williams & Connolly and chairs the firm's Supreme Court and appellate practice.
 She previously worked as an appellate lawyer for the U.S. government in the Office of the Solicitor General and later chaired the Supreme Court and appellate practice at the law firm Arnold & Porter.
+She has an 88.9% win rate, the highest of any repeat advocate before the Supreme Court.

 Early life and career

 Blatt was born Lisa Carol Schiavo in San Angelo, Texas, to Dr. Lois Friedman, a psychologist and professor, and Dr. Luigi Schiavo, a software engineer.
 She grew up in Texas in San Angelo and Bryan–College Station.
 Blatt was inspired by Thurgood Marshall to pursue a career in law and began speech and debate in seventh grade.
 She graduated from the University of Texas at Austin in 1986 with a Bachelor of Arts, summa cum laude, and from the University of Texas School of Law in 1989 with a Juris Doctor, summa cum laude.

 After law school, Blatt was a law clerk to then-Judge Ruth Bader Ginsburg of the U.S. Court of Appeals for the District of Columbia Circuit from 1989 to 1990.
 She then entered private practice in Washington, D.C. at Williams & Connolly.
 In 1993, she moved to the General Counsel's Office at the Department of Energy.
 From 1996 to 2009, she worked in the Office of the Solicitor General as an assistant to the solicitor general.
 She worked for the Federal Trade Commission for most of 2009 and then moved into private practice at Arnold & Porter, where she was a partner at the firm and chaired its Supreme Court and appellate practice.
 She returned to Williams & Connolly in 2019 as chair of its Supreme Court and appellate practice.
 Blatt is also an adjunct professor of law at Georgetown University, teaching classes on constitutional law and the separation of powers.
-She has also taught at Yale College.